-It’s unclear how prominently Chanel—and her mysterious ties to the Nazis—will figure into the series, seeing as she moved to Switzerland for several years after the war.
+Set in the decade following World War II, the series will presumably kick off in 1947, the year Dior introduced the “New Look” silhouette that would go on to revolutionize the fashion industry and establish Paris as the world’s fashion capital.
+Thanks largely to Chanel, it didn’t do so without drama.
+“Look how ridiculous these women are, wearing clothes by a man who doesn’t know women, never had one, and dreams of being one,” the designer once snapped when asked for her opinion on her peer.
+It’s unclear how prominently Chanel—and her ties to the Nazis—will figure into the series, seeing as she moved to Switzerland for several years after the war.
 But you can expect “surprising stories” of plenty more of her and Dior’s rivals and contemporaries—Cristóbal Balenciaga, Hubert de Givenchy, Pierre Balmain, Pierre Cardin, and Yves Saint Laurent all among them.
-(The latter became Dior’s design assistant in 1955, and went on to become the world’s youngest couturier when he took over from Dior upon the couturier’s sudden death two years later.
+The latter became Dior’s design assistant in 1955, and went on to become the world’s youngest couturier when he took over from Dior upon the couturier’s sudden death two years later.

 The show seems to be fully in the hands of Todd A. Kessler, its director, writer, and executive producer.
 Before The New Look, he directed four episodes of The Sopranos and created and wrote two drama-filled series, Bloodline and Damages.